patrixampm/Push_Swap/README.md

 With this cost calculation, I managed to sort any 500 random integers in under 5.000 moves.
 Do you want to try and improve this mark?

 ## Clone the repo...
 or download the files.
 You will need make on your PC.
-Once you have the repo locally, open a terminal in that same directpry and type the command:
+Once you have the repo locally, open a terminal in that same directory and type the command:
 `make`
 This will compile the full project, including my personal C library: libft, which contains a large range of C functions that can help with this project or any other.
 Once you have compiled push_swap you can create and ARG with a set of integers of your own choice.
 In the same directory type the command: